xxsc0529/genai-toolbox/docs/en/resources/tools/postgres-sql.md

-# Postgres SQL Tool
+---
+title: "postgres-sql"
+type: docs
+weight: 1
+description: >

-A "postgres-sql" tool executes a pre-defined SQL statement against a postgres database.
+  A "postgres-sql" tool executes a pre-defined SQL statement against a Postgres database.
+---

+## About

+A `postgres-sql` tool executes a pre-defined SQL statement against a Postgres database.
 It's compatible with any of the following sources:
 - [alloydb-postgres](../sources/alloydb-pg.md)
 - [cloud-sql-postgres](../sources/cloud-sql-pg.md)
 - [postgres](../sources/postgres.md)

-The specified SQL statement is executed as a [prepared statement][pg-prepare], and specified parameters will inserted according to their position: e.g. "$1" will be the first parameter specified, "$@" will be the second parameter, and so on.
+The specified SQL statement is executed as a [prepared statement][pg-prepare], and specified parameters will inserted according to their position: e.g. `1` will be the first parameter specified, `$@` will be the second parameter, and so on.